Pokeglitch/gb2a/README.md

 **- overwrite** | String

-Whether or not the output flie should overwrite any previously created files
+Whether or not the output file should overwrite any previously created files

 If `false`, it will create a new directory with a number appended at the end if the original directory already exists